FortiGate

 Note:

-Selecting all for the ISP debug will cause high memory usage and can lead to kernel conserve mode as this debug is copying sessions that are inspected by IPS engine which will lead to doubling the amount of sessions.
+Selecting all for the IPS debug will cause high memory usage and can lead to kernel conserve mode as this debug is copying sessions inspected by the IPS engine, which will lead to doubling the sessions.

-It is always recommended to specify the type of session on the debug also it is strongly recommended to USD the filtering command 'diagnose ips filter...' unless the goal of the debug is to collect events for all hosts.
+It is always recommended to specify the type of session on the debug also, it is strongly recommended to use the filtering command 'diagnose ips filter...' unless the goal of the debug is to collect events for all hosts.

 In cases where an IPS profile is assigned to a firewall policy in proxy inspection mode, the recommended live debug commands are:

-On the Filter you can also add several hosts, for example:
+On the Filter, add several hosts, for example:

 diagnose ips filter set 'host x.x.x.x and host z.z.z.z'